sinusphi/venvipy/README.rst

 Prerequisits
 ------------

-Currently *VenviPy* is aimed at *NIX systems (maybe a Windows port could come somtime in the future)
+Primarily *VenviPy* is aimed at \*NIX systems (maybe a Windows port could come sometime in the future)

-If you want to run *VenviPy* using your operating system's Python (3.3+) make sure the packages ``python3-venv`` and ``python3-pip`` are installed, because in this case the operating system's venv and pip will be used to perform the commands.
+If you want to run *VenviPy* using your operating system's Python (3.3+) you will have to make sure that the two packages ``python3-venv`` and ``python3-pip`` are installed, because in this case the operating system's venv and pip will be used to perform the commands.

 Installation
 ------------